yce6db/spsatuva.github.io/_pages/resources/courses.md

  Review of computational methods for differentiation, integration, interpolation, finding zeroes, extrema, etc. proceeding to a concentration on numerical solutions of differential equations, basic spectral analysis, numerical methods for matrices and Monte Carlo simulation applied to problems in classical and modern physics.
  <br>
  <br>
-Prerequisite: PHYS 2660; pre- or corequisite: PHYS 3210 and PHYS 3650
+Prerequisite: PHYS 2660; pre or corequisite: Clssical Mechanics (PHYS 3210) and Quantum Mechanics (PHYS 3650)
 <br>
 <br>
 </p>